adklu/GUI_TRM8TT/README.md

 0) Set sampling rate/frames/period/buffer... in JACK e.g. via QjackCtl (GUI_TRM8TT will start JACK automatically with the saved settings).
 1) GUI_TRM8TT is creating helper .sh files inside of the GUI_TRM8TT folder (Message: 'Please restart your PC, mark all GUI_xTRM8TT_exit.sh or GUI_xTRM8TT_restart.sh files as executables and restart the program.').
 Without these executable files GUI_TRM8TT will not work.
-2) Create/select a 'tape' folder (it is possible to import mono .wav files with the same bit/sampling rate as the Jack session.
+2) Create/select a 'tape' folder (it is possible to import mono .wav files with the same bit depth/sampling rate as the Jack session.
 Only files with the names Track_1.wav until Track_8.wav are recognized as active tracks (instead of deleting track files, tracks can be renamed e.g. Track_1_Take1.wav).
 3) Select the midi CC controller (Settings) and restart GUI_TRM8TT.

 4) Assignment of a set of 8 CC faders/knobs to volume or balance: